 Billed as "the largest handgun shoot in Canada", the 1984 Northern Ontario Handgun Championship hosted by the Sudbury Revolver Club at its range in Garson attracted 175 competitors from throughout North America.
-The diversity of the events it offers and the 84 trophies and the \$10,000 in prizes make this the premiere handgun ambitions and work of the SRC membership, a good number of which includes Inco employees, and the generosity of sponsors have accounted for its increasing popularity, he explains.
+The diversity of the events it offers and the 84 trophies and the \$10,000 in prizes make this the premiere handgun competition in the nation, says Wayne Tonelli, president of the SRC and a plant protection officer instructor.

 According to Wayne, this was the 20th edition of the NOHC.
 Only in the last three years have the events and the prize board been embellished enough to attract some of the best shooters in the continent.
-The
+The ambitions and work of the SRC membership, a good number of which includes Inco employees, and the generosity of sponsors have accounted for its increasing popularity, he explains.